-Please arrive at St Anne’s College front entrance where you will then be directed to the conference facilities.
+Please arrive at Queens’ College front entrance where you will then be directed to the conference facilities.

-Train – Trains to and from a wide range of destinations are available from Oxford city railway station and Oxford Parkway, with direct trains to London Paddington and London Marylebone stations respectively.
-The city centre station is within walking distance and Oxford parkway is accessible by bus.
+Train – Trains to and from a wide range of destinations are available from Cambridge city, with direct trains to London Liverpool Street and London Kings Cross stations respectively.
+The city centre station is accessible by bus.

 Is Lunch Provided?

 Yes lunch is provided to all delegates.
 Delegates may not bring their own lunch.
 Please let us know on arrival if you have any dietary requirements.